BetweenBooks/BetweenBooks.github.io/reviews/2020/capital-and-ideology-thomas-piketty-2020.md

 essentially from 1932 to 2006, and thus able to developed a strong social state.

-<span class="ch">_Part Two: Slace and Colonial Societies_</span><br />
+<span class="ch">_Part Two: Slave and Colonial Societies_</span><br />
 <span class="ch">_Slave Societies: Extreme Inequality_</span>

-- Page 208 (and friends) - Discussion of how the British government reimbursed _slaveowners_ when slavery was abolished, due in part to thinking around Pandora's property box.
+- Page 208 (and friends) - Discussion of how the British government reimbursed _slave owners_ when slavery was abolished, due in part to thinking around Pandora's property box.

   > If the British government had decided in 2018 to spend a similar
   > proportion of national income, it would have to disburse 120 billion
-  > euros, or an average of 30 million euros for each of 4,000 slaveowners.
+  > euros, or an average of 30 million euros for each of 4,000 slave owners.

 - Page 221 - The mind-boggling insanity of asking the slaves themselves to pay for their liberation by refunding their owners to due loss of property